logo

 test<-DATA[slicing==3,]; head(test)

-After preprocessing the data and running the above code, the data is split into three types: training, validation, and test data.
+After preprocessing the data and running the above code, the data will be split into three parts: training, validation, and test data.

 20190208\_143314.png